foldda/snappable/README.md

+# Foldda - Building Apps Like No Other!

+Foldda is an unique modular app development framework where an app is assembled by stacking (i.e. drag-n-drop) modules that are physically represented as folders.
+App-building in such a way saves money and time, as it does not require purchasing and training using vendor-specific tools (i.e. the "IDEs").
+More significantly though, it means in a Foldda app it allows modules from different vendors to be freely joined and collaborate, in other words, a Foldda app has a *truly open* component-based architecture where any module can connect to any module regardless of their vendor[1].

+[1] A Foldda module needs to comply with the open-sourced Foldda Framework API specified in this repo.

+This repo contains the open-sourced Foldda Framework API, as well as many free, ready-to-use modules for building Foldda apps out of the box.
+If the features of these modules haven't already met your requirements, the available source code can serve as boilerplate templates for your further (unrestricted) customization.

+This repo is anticipated to benefit from being part of the OS community, including being transparent and having continuous improvement.

-# Foldda Automation Framework
+# How does Foldda Work

-Foldda is a modular app-development framework and runtime service, for assembling apps by stacking modules physically represented as folders.
 In a Foldda app, each folder encapsulates a specific function of a data-processing step, the parent-children relationship of the stacked folders is used for representing the processing's data flow.

 <<A pic of Foldda program flow>>